- The Washington Times - Thursday, February 12, 2026

-Employees deemed non-essential will be furloughed.
+Employees deemed nonessential will be furloughed.

 “The employees who work there shouldn’t be held hostage in a government shutdown,” said Senate Majority Leader John Thune, South Dakota Republican.

-Democrats say their blockade is an effort to fight for the American people who are angry at the way U.S. Immigration and Customs Enforcement and Customs and Border Patrol agents are carrying out President Trump’s deportation agenda.
+Democrats say their blockade is an effort to fight for the American people who are angry at the way U.S. Immigration and Customs Enforcement and Customs and Border Protection agents are carrying out President Trump’s deportation agenda.

 “No American, regardless of party, supports having their taxpayer dollars fund a secret police force that operates without transparency or accountability,” said Senate Minority Leader Charles E. Schumer, New York Democrat.